askopin/dates-comparison-problem/README.md

   ]
 }
 ```
-and as a result should have something with the following structure
+and the result should have a structure like the following:
 ```
 [
     [